 Fish oil offers several health benefits thanks to its omega-3 fatty acids.
-But are you aware it may help promote hair health as well?
-It may also help soothe an irritated scalp and prevent dandruff.
+Fish oil also helps hair growth, soothe an irritated scalp and prevent dandruff.
 In this article, we discuss fish oil for hair health.
 We also look at how it works and how you can use it to derive the maximum benefits.
 Take a look.

 Table Of Contents